fstab/h2c/_posts/2015-06-18-how-to-debug-the-wildfly-http2-stack.markdown

 -----------

 The [HTTP/2] protocol is implemented in `undertow-core-1.2.7.Final.jar`, which is included with the dependencies in the example project's `pom.xml` file.
-Any Java IDE should be able to open the Java sources corresponding to this dependency.
+Any Java IDE should be able to open the Java sources for this dependency and set breakpoints there.
 The parser for [HTTP/2 frames] can be found in package `io.undertow.protocols.http2`, the server code handling HTTP/2 communication is in `io.undertow.server.protocol.http2`.

 What's Next?